b3t0247/survey-form/README.md

 # Survey Form Project

-For this project, I will build a survey form to collect data from users.
+For this project, I will build a survey form to collect data from users using HTML forms.